 Abstract

 Welcome to Innoscience Hungary Ltd, a non-profit research company dedicated to advancing brain disease research through molecular, proteomic, physiological, and electrophysiological methodologies.
 With decades of experience, we aim to create a high-tech, supportive research ecosystem for graduate students, PhD students and postdoctoral researchers.
 By combining budget-based and non-budget resources, including private donations and grants, we ensure a stable and productive environment.
-Our mission is to retain talented researchers in Hungary, countering the challenges of limited funding and technological resources, and ultimately contributing to the development of better brain disease therapies.
+Our goal is to retain talented researchers in Hungary, counterbalancing the challenges posed by limited funding and technological resources, and ultimately to support the translation of exploratory research results into diagnostic and therapeutic innovation.

 Our collaborations and partnerships over the years: